happyhorseskull/you-can-datamosh-on-linux/README.md

 NOTE: If youtube-dl fails to download youtube videos try it on another site before deciding youtube-dl is broken.
 Sometimes youtube makes changes to its video player and it takes the youtube-dl team a few days to catch up.

+The pip3 update command will get the most up-to-date version:

+`$ pip3 install update youtube-dl`

 #
 Apple Macintosh notes